excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 🤝 Collaboration

-When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) in Excalidraw to enable it to be used for interviews, brainstorms, presentations, and more.
-If you're curious, we [explained the inner workings in a blog post](/building-excalidraw-p2p-collaboration-feature/).
+When the lockdown started, companies all around the world struggled to adapt to remote work. [idlewinn](https://github.com/idlewinn) and [petehunt](https://github.com/petehunt) [implemented live collaboration](https://github.com/excalidraw/excalidraw/pull/879) to enable it to be used for interviews, brainstorming, presentations, and more.
+If you're curious, we [explained how it works in a blog post](/building-excalidraw-p2p-collaboration-feature/).

 ### 🔒 Your data is encrypted